 This antibody is shipped with its antigen FREE of charge!

-2. Anti-α1-Syntrophin (SNTA1) Antibody, preincubated with the control peptide antigen.
+2. Anti-α1-Syntrophin (SNTA1) Antibody, preincubated with the negative control antigen.

 α1-Syntrophin is a component of the dystrophin scaffold-protein complex that acts in recruiting proteins through their multiple protein–protein interaction motifs to the cytoplasmic side of plasma membranes.
 Proteins interacting with α1-syntrophin include voltage-gated sodium channels, neuronal nitric oxide synthase, calmodulin, ankyrin repeat-rich membrane spanning protein, G-proteins and more.

 The syntrophin family comprises five members: α1-syntrophin, β1-syntrophin, β2-syntrophin, γ1-syntrophin, and γ2-syntrophin1.

 α1-Syntrophin is a peripheral cytoplasmic membrane protein in skeletal and cardiac muscle cells1.